Developmental Roadmap

 Figure 4: Screenshots of said information system application

 In my design approach, flexibility is key.
-I adapt methodologies to fit the unique needs of each project, drawing from diverse frameworks to find the most effective process.
+I adapt methodologies to fit the unique needs of each project (Figure 6,7,8), drawing from diverse frameworks to find the most effective process.
 In group projects, I prioritize a clear and structured approach to ensure transparency and accountability.
 On the other hand, my personal projects often follow a more spontaneous path driven by curiosity and exploration, allowing me to experiment freely and learn by doing.

 What drives me in my work is a focus on solving problems.
 Over time, I’ve grown more confident in my ability to tackle challenges by breaking them down and applying my skillset.
 I used to see personal motivation as the main factor for completing projects, and also my biggest pitfall, since it can be an unstable factor for specializing.
 But I’ve noticed that over time and with my education in my bachelor and the acquisition of skills my motivation shifted to the process itself and the satisfaction of finding solutions are what keep me going.
 I’m still navigating the balance between specialization and generalization, as I’m driven both by a desire to master specific skills and by the excitement of connecting diverse ideas across fields.